inuitcss/getting-started/README.md

     $ bower install --save inuit-starter-kit

+or use npm for this:

+    $ npm install --save inuit-starter-kit

 …to grab the correct dependencies, and then import them into a bare Sass project in the following order: